RaghavArora2/BSFI_Chatbot/sample_insurance_policies/README.md

-# Sample Insurance Policies Directory
+# Sample Insurance Policy Documents

-This directory contains sample insurance policy documents that are used as the knowledge base for the AI-powered insurance policy chatbot.
+This directory contains sample insurance policy documents used for demonstrating the chatbot functionality.
+These are simplified examples intended for educational purposes only and do not constitute actual insurance policies.

-## Files
+## Included Documents

-The following PDF files will be generated automatically by the application if they don't exist:

-- `auto_insurance.pdf`: Contains information about auto insurance coverage, premiums, and claims process
-- `health_insurance.pdf`: Contains information about health insurance plans, coverage options, and enrollment
-- `home_insurance.pdf`: Contains information about home insurance coverage, premiums, and claims process
+1. **auto_insurance.pdf**: Sample auto insurance policy covering liability, collision, comprehensive coverage, etc.
+2. **health_insurance.pdf**: Sample health insurance policy covering medical services, prescriptions, etc.
+3. **home_insurance.pdf**: Sample home insurance policy covering dwelling, personal property, liability, etc.
-- `life_insurance.pdf`: Contains information about life insurance policy types, premiums, and benefits
+4. **life_insurance.pdf**: Sample life insurance policy covering term and whole life options.

-## How It Works

-When the application starts, it checks for the existence of these PDF files.
-If they don't exist, it automatically generates them using the built-in content template in the `document_processor.py` module.
+## Using Your Own Documents

-You can replace these sample files with actual insurance policy documents to customize the knowledge base according to your specific needs.
+You can replace these sample documents with your own insurance policies by:

+1. Uploading them through the UI
+2. Directly replacing these files with your own (using the same filenames)
+3. Adding new PDF files to this directory

+For best results, ensure your documents contain clear, structured information about insurance policies.

+## Document Format

+The chatbot works best with documents that:

+1. Contain searchable text (not just scanned images)
+2. Have clear headings and structure
+3. Include detailed information about coverage, terms, and conditions

+## Privacy Note

+When using real insurance documents, be aware that they may contain sensitive personal information.
+Be cautious about sharing the repository or deploying the application with sensitive documents included.